 What payment do you accept?

-Payments can be made by cash, card (Visa, Mastercard, Maestro, Visa Debit, Electron or Solo), HTA National Garden Gift Vouchers (paper ones) or St Bridget Nurseries Gift Tokens.
+Payments can be made by cash, card (Visa, Mastercard, Maestro, Visa Debit, Electron or Solo), HTA National Garden Gift Vouchers (paper or cards) or St Bridget Nurseries Gift Tokens.

 For security, we do not suggest you e-mail any card details.
-Please either call our office on 01392 873672 or e-mail us with your telephone number and we will call you back.
+Please either call our garden centre on 01392 876281 or e-mail us with your telephone number and we will call you back.
 Account customers can also pay using BACS, details will be printed on your invoice.